passiv/snaptrade-php-sdk/README.md

 This endpoint will also trigger a transaction sync for the past day if one has not yet occurred.

 **Because of the cost of refreshing a connection, each call to this endpoint incurs an additional charge.
 You can find the exact cost for your API key on the [Customer Dashboard billing page](https://dashboard.snaptrade.com/settings/billing)**
-**Please note this endpoint is disabled for real-time plans (ex: PayGo).
-Real-time plans do not benefit from this feature since data is refreshed when calls are made**
+**Please note this endpoint is disabled for Pay as you Go / Real-time plans.
+Pay as you Go / Real-time plans do not benefit from this feature since data is refreshed when calls are made**